 Singapore is one of the most densely populated nations on the planet

 According to the World Bank’s population density statistics, Singapore has 7,953 people per square kilometre of land area.
-Only Macao and Monaco report higher populations per square kilometer with 20,778 and 19,196 respectively.
+Only Macao and Monaco report higher populations per square kilometre with 20,778 and 19,196 respectively.

 10 years ago, the city-state’s population density was just 5,900.
 An influx of foreign workers entering Singapore’s private sector drove the country’s population growth.